 This also follows the California attorney general in September suing ExxonMobil over its alleged role in plastic pollution and the limitations of mechanical and advanced recycling to manage waste.

 The New York attorney general’s office is not backing away from engaging in plastic pollution issues.
-On Thursday, James and nine other attorneys general sent a letter to the U.S. State Department supporting the recent Biden administration decision to back plastic production caps and develop lists of products and chemicals to phase out as part of negotiations for an international agreement on plastic pollution.
+On Thursday, James and nine other attorneys general sent a letter to the U.S. State Department supporting the recent reported Biden administration shift to support targets to reduce plastic production and develop lists of products and chemicals to phase out as part of negotiations for an international agreement on plastic pollution.
 The AGs in part urged the U.S. delegation to reject chemical recycling as a solution, prioritize reuse systems, recognize plastic pollution’s link with the global climate crisis, and amplify voices from frontline communities impacted by plastics production.